 Brennan’s Restaurant – Visit for world-class dining… and a few encounters with real ghosts.

-New Orleans book: In this podcast, I mentioned a book that, late in 2006, I’d nearly completed.
+New Orleans book: Late in 2006, I’d nearly completed a book about New Orleans’ ghosts.
 However, my publisher and I weren’t able to agree on several important issues.
-So, I’m sorry to say that book wasn’t published and I don’t expect to resume work on it.
+So, the book was never published.

-Glitches: The sound quality isn’t very good, but – in 2006 – after two weeks of truly weird things happening to the recording, I decided to post it anyway.
+Glitches: In 2006, after two weeks of truly weird things happening to this recording, I decided to post it, glitches and all.

 Music by: Devin Anderson (I think he’s now Devin Anderson Wiley)